 Here’s a picture of my bowling ball on the mattress to show you how much it sinks.

 Here’s another video that illustrates motion transfer on the mattress.

 Here’s a peek inside the mattress to show you how each layer reacts.

 My tulo Recommendation

 If you are new to the world of online mattresses, this is a great introduction.
 You can just head to your nearest Mattress Firm and try one out to see for yourself the value you can get with online brands.
-A queen size Tulo currently retails for $750.
-And if you are in a rush, I don’t know of anyone who will get you your mattress faster.
-You can get a tulo in as little as 48 hours.
+A queen size Tulo currently retails for $700 but now you can get one for $499.